a project by Pål Moddi Knutsen

 In 1995, the Lebanese composer and oud player Marcel Khalife set music to the poem about Joseph and released it as part of his album, The Arabic Coffeepot.
 Khalife had grown up in Amchit, a Christian village outside Beirut, where the psalms from the local church would often blend with the sound of the Muslim call to prayer.
 Khalife’s song incorporated both these musical styles, making Joseph’s story into a hymn for both religions.

 Shortly after however, Khalife found himself faced with criminal charges, accused of blasphemy and of insulting Islam.
 It was the quote from the Quran which had upset Muslim clerics, who argued that singing verses from the Quran was “absolutely banned and not accepted”.
-After three trials, in 1996, 1999 and 2003, Khalife was finally found innocent by the court.
+Khalife was eventually found innocent in a Lebanese court.

 Freemuse and Deeyah Khan “Listen to the Banned”

 It didn’t even last a minute.
 The intruders were approached by guards and escorted out of the cathedral.
 The women didn’t protest.
-They knew that the damage had already been done.
+They had already achieved what they set out to do.

 Within a few days, the video went viral.
-Pussy Riot made the headlines in newspapers and media outlets across the whole world, who reported enthusiastically about their performance and their outspokenness against the regime.
+Pussy Riot made the headlines in newspapers and media outlets across the whole world, who reported enthusiastically about their performance and their outspokenness against the Russian government.

-A few days later, three members of Pussy Riot were arrested in their homes and charged with hooliganism motivated by religious hatred.
+A few days later, three members of Pussy Riot were arrested and charged with hooliganism motivated by religious hatred.
 Throughout the following trial, they maintained that they were sorry if they had offended anyone with their song: “‘The Lord’s Shit’ is our evaluation of the situation in the country.
-This opinion is not blasphemy.”
+This opinion is not blasphemy”, they insisted.